leventemo/eeieeioh/README.md

 - [ ] unsubscribe?

 Context Component
-include "Options" in an array so we can use 3, ... , not just 2 of them – same with Duels
 - [ ] colour bullets: <https://www.w3.org/Style/Examples/007/color-bullets.en.html>
 - [ ] try toptal HTML entity for `<>` anchor tags
 - [] use this in template, rather than the 2 hardcoded btns